 A recent survey found 75 percent of payers and providers feel at least somewhat prepared to address social determinants of health, but experts believe opportunities to focus on areas of greater impact remain.

-Payers and providers overwhelmingly recognize the impact social determinants of health have on managing chronic disease, but more than half say budgetary challenges and lack of reimbursement impede their ability to effectively address the determinants that most affect member health, according to a survey by Modern Healthcare Custom Media.
+Payers and providers overwhelmingly recognize the impact social determinants of health models have on managing chronic disease, but more than half say budgetary challenges and lack of reimbursement impede their ability to effectively address the determinants that most affect member health, according to a survey by Modern Healthcare Custom Media.

 Nearly 600 payers and providers participated in the survey, conducted on behalf of Envolve Health.
 Asked to choose the top five issues affecting patient and member outcomes, they cited income and income distribution (59 percent), addiction (50 percent), family structure/social support (48 percent), and health literacy (48 percent), and access to care (41 percent).